#X results found for "#query"

 It works by spreading through your pet’s natural skin oils, providing targeted protection across the coat.
 This makes it effective for controlling active infestations and reducing biting and irritation.

-Fipronil is used in many flea treatments, including the Bob Martin CLEAR/CLEAR PLUS range, as well as other well-known products.
+Fipronil is used in many flea treatments, including the Bob Martin CLEAR/CLEAR PLUS range, as well as other well-known products, including treatments sold by vets.

 Do supermarket flea treatments with fipronil really work?

-Yes, flea treatments containing fipronil can be effective at killing adult fleas and ticks when used correctly, regardless of where they are purchased.
+Yes, flea treatments containing fipronil are highly effective at killing adult fleas and ticks when used correctly, regardless of where they are purchased.

 Fipronil was previously only available through vets, but changes in regulations mean it is now also available in supermarkets and pet stores.
 The key factor is not where you buy it, but how the product is formulated and how it is used.